Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Normal Q-Q plot demonstrating the residuals may deviation from the Normality assumption.

-A normal Q-Q plot of the residuals is presented in Figure 2.6.
+A normal Q-Q plot of the residuals is presented in Figure 2.3.
 A common tool to analyze these plots is sometimes known as the “fat pencil” test.
-Consider the thick pencils children are given when learning to write – if you lay that pencil on the plotted line, if all the points are covered by the pencil the data is approximately normally distributed.
+Consider the thick pencils children are given when learning to write – lay that pencil on the plotted line, if all the points are covered by the pencil then the data is approximately normally distributed.

 Note: It is quite common for violations of constant variance and normality to go hand-in-hand.
-That is, if there are concerns about one, it is common for there to be concerns regarding the other.
+That is, if there are concerns about one, it is likely there will be concerns regarding the other.

 The code to generate the above plots can be achieved via the autoplot function when including the ggfortify library (Horikoshi et al., 2019).
-The autoplot function provides 4 plots by default seen in Figure 2.7 (note: we will discuss the Constant Leverage plot in Section 8.6).
+The autoplot function on the fitted model provides 4 plots by default as seen in Figure 2.4 (note: we will discuss the Constant Leverage plot in Section 8.6).

 library(ggfortify)